 Is Coinbase Wallet Safe?

-Coinbase Wallet is considered a safe cryptocurreny wallet.
-As Coinbase Wallet is a self-custody wallet, you will have complete control over your crypto.
-This means that your private keys are not managed by Coinbase.
-Instead, you are in control of your private keys and they are stored directly on your mobile device or web browser.
+Coinbase Wallet is considered a safe cryptocurrency wallet.
+Coinbase Wallet is a self-custody wallet so that you will have complete control over your crypto.
+This means that your private keys are not held or managed by Coinbase.
+Instead, you control your private keys, which are stored directly on your mobile device or web browser.

 However, it is very important to keep your private keys somewhere safe and secure.
 This is because anyone with access to your private keys will have complete control over your crypto.

-Coinbase Wallet also implements a range of security measures to help protect user assets, this includs two-factor authentication and biometric security.
+Coinbase Wallet also implements a range of security measures to help protect user assets.
+This includes two-factor authentication and biometric security.
 Regular security audits are also conducted to identify and address any vulnerabilities.
 These measures help to provide a secure environment for users to manage their digital assets.